BARC.L (BARC) Stock Analysis

 Frequently asked questions

-What does Barclays PLC do?
+What does Barclays (BARC.L) do?

-Is BARC a good stock to research?
+Is BARC a good dividend stock?

 How profitable is Barclays?